top of page

 The woods can be accessed off of Forest Avenue and Steven’s Avenue in Portland.
 There is also street parking and two entrances on Hartley Street.
 The address to the main entrance is 555 Steven’s Avenue, Portland.

-Once you've had your fun meandering through the trails, you can start your search for our Seek'em in the patch of intentionally spaced trees that I like to call the "magical forest".
+Make sure to check out the patch of intentionally spaced trees that I like to call the "magical forest".
 My husband calls them "soldier pines".
 Tomato, tomahto.

 Whatever name you give it, this impressive patch of trees is located near the Steven's Avenue side of things, just inside the main entrance.